 - Events and opportunities within work hours to ensure those with caring responsibilities are able to attend.

 - UK Parliament connecting with women's academic leadership groups and representative groups within HEIs and research organisations.

 - UK Parliament reaching out to existing womens' researchers networks.

 We can't take forward every suggestion we received, but here is more information and examples on how we're responding to the suggestions we heard.

-Why did we hold the event?
+Why did we hold this event?

 We know that fewer female researchers engage with the UK Parliament than male researchers, based on both statistical and anecdotal evidence, and we want that to change.
-This event is part of a small series; we will also be holding events focused on academics from BAME backgrounds and academics with disabilities (dates TBA).
-These extra-ordinary events fit alongside our Parliament for Researchers training series (UK-wide, monthly training sessions for researchers, run by Parliament's Knowledge Exchange Unit).

 This event is part of ongoing activity from Parliament's Knowledge Exchange Unit to listen to a range of communities from the research sector about barriers they face in engaging with Parliament and their ideas for how Parlimaent can strengthen its work to support them.

 If you would like to know more about this work, please contact Naomi Saint, Knowledge Exchange Manager, on email@example.com.